 So how exactly will AI have a transformative impact on the way you work?

 Leadership & AI

 Leadership teams around the world are starting to reconsider some of their core structures.

 Once an expensive solution acquired by large businesses only, predictive analytics is becoming more accessible to companies of all sizes.
 The founder of AI-based solutions start-up Grok, Tarun Gangwani, explains how the industry has been evolving over the last few years and how it will grow in the future:

-“AI-based tools that think about the ecosystem they are utilised in will see the most adoption, especially if they can quickly collect and analyse data from platforms companies use today, like Salesforce or Amazon Web Services.”
+“AI-based tools that think about the ecosystem they are utilized in will see the most adoption, especially if they can quickly collect and analyze data from platforms companies use today, like Salesforce or Amazon Web Services.”

-The integration of early artificial intelligence tools is also causing organisations to become more collaborative and team-oriented, as opposed to the traditional top-down hierarchical structures.
+The integration of early artificial intelligence tools is also causing organizations to become more collaborative and team-oriented, as opposed to the traditional top-down hierarchical structures.

-In fact, Deloitte surveyed 10,000 HR and business leaders in 140 countries and revealed that 32% of respondents are redesigning their organisations to be more team-centric, optimising them for adaptability and learning in preparation for technological disruption.
+In fact, Deloitte surveyed 10,000 HR and business leaders in 140 countries and revealed that 32% of respondents are redesigning their organizations to be more team-centric, optimizing them for adaptability and learning in preparation for technological disruption.

 “To integrate AI, you have to have an internal team of expert product people and engineers that know its application and are working very closely with the frontline teams that are actually delivering services.
 When we are working AI into our frontline service, we don’t go away to a dark room and come back after a year with our masterpiece.
 We work with our front-line bookkeepers day in, day out.” – Ian Crosby, co-founder and CEO of Bench, a digital bookkeeping provider.

 Finding a balanced team structure, however, doesn’t happen overnight.
 In a big organization, it’s better to start with a small team or department first – and let them scale up – instead of trying to onboard the whole company all at once.